vppmatt/react-labs/ts/07 - Looping and Conditional Rendering TS version.md

 2. **Create a list** of song objects as an array, and **make this a stateful variable**.
 Ensure that each song is by a different artist.

 3. **Remove** the previous stateful song variables

+5. **Remove** the recordVote methods

-4. **Amend** the addvote method to include the ID of the song to vote for as a parameter and use this to update the correct song.
+6. **Add** an addvote method to include the title of the song to vote for as a parameter and use this to update the correct song.

-5. Create a variable which takes the existing array and converts it to an **array of well formed JSX elements**, each with a unique key (ignore the recordVote property for now)
+7. Create a variable which takes the existing array and converts it to an **array of well formed JSX elements**, each with a unique key and pass the addVote method for value of recordVote

-6. **Bind the array** into the JSX returned from the components.
+8. **Bind the array** into the JSX returned from the components.

-7. Check that the songs are shown on the web page (note that the vote buttons won't work.)
+9. Check that the songs are shown on the web page

 ### End of section code
 This is a sample solution to the requirements - you may have other code present from previous exercises.